olegabu/starknet-archive-docs/README.md

 ## Aggregation queries

-So you can query for all your events and function calls, but how do you interpret these data?
-Let's say you want to derive a number from some of your events, for example, calculate Total Value Locked, which is a sum of arguments `amount0` of all `Mint` events.
+So you can query for all your events and function calls, but how do you interpret them?
+Let's say you want to derive a number from some of your events, for example, to calculate Total Value Locked, which is a sum of arguments `amount0` of all `Mint` events.

 You can certainly query for the values:
 ```graphql
 query Mint_amount0 {
   argument(where: {name: {_eq: "amount0"}, event: {name: {_eq: "Mint"}, transmitter_contract: {_eq: "0x4b05cce270364e2e4bf65bde3e9429b50c97ea3443b133442f838045f41e733"}}}, limit: 10) {